FAQs

 How Long Does the Patent Application Process Take?

-Examination: Between 1 and 3 years after the request for examination, depending on the complexity of the examination.
+Examination: typically 1 to 3 years after the request for examination, depending on the technology and KIPO workload.

-Decision to Grant: Within a few months after the examination is completed.
+Decision to grant: usually within a few months after examination is completed.

 What is Accelerated Examination?

-Trademarks and Designs: The decision on registration can be made within 2 to 4 months.
+Trademarks and designs: a decision may be available in about 2 to 4 months.

 How Much Does It Cost to File a Patent Application?